Glorious Goodwood betting offer: over £200 in free bets up for grabs this week

-The headline race of the day sees the sprinters take centre stage over Goodwood's helter-skelter downhill 5f course.
-Remarkable mare Highfield Princess is set to try to score her 13th career success.
+The feature race of Saturday's card is the hotly contested Stewards' Cup, which will see a maximum of 28 runners go to post and come tearing down the 6f straight course at Goodwood.

-Highfield Princess will line up in the King George Qatar Stakes at 3.35pm, with the first race of the day due to get under way at 1.50pm.
+The Stewards' Cup is set to get under way at 3.35pm, and the first race of the day is slated for 1.50pm.

-Grab over £200 in free bets for the 2023 Glorious Goodwood below.
+Scoop over £200 in free bets for the final day of the Glorious Goodwood below.

-This article contains details on ten separate sign-up offers that you can use to wager on this year's Glorious Goodwood festival.
-Split between ten bookmakers, there are over £200 of free bets up for grabs with these bonus offers.
+With just one day of this year's Glorious Goodwood festival to go, all eligible customers should definitely be taking advantage of these fabulous free bet bonus offers.
+No offer requires a deposit of more than £10 to qualify and all together there are £240 of free bets up for grabs.

 Full offer terms and conditions are below